Find answers to Pharmacy questions on a variety of topics.

 Is pharmacy experience required?

 We do not mandate a specific amount of pharmacy experience hours; however, the strongest applicants do have pharmacy experience.
+We are looking for students to convey their passion for the field of pharmacy, and be able to demonstrate why they want to become a pharmacist.

 Is the PCAT required?